ElenaMerelo/PDOO/pdoo_things_to_remember.md

 hello from B
 ~~~

-However, as soon as we try to use an explicit receiver, even if the receiver is "self", the method call will fail e.g.
+However, as soon as we try to use an explicit receiver, even if the receiver is "self", the method call will fail:

 ~~~ruby
 class C < A